I am a Mdewakanton Dakota rights activist with several

 also within many other parts of the world where alcohol is still legal and available.

-corridor counties become dry counties we'll be working to make Minnesota a dry state.
+or Mille Lacs, Isanty, Sherburn and Anoka counties.
+Then, I'll be working to make Minnesota a dry state.
 And after

 dry nations.
 The alcohol industry is going down!
-We are taking the alcohol industry down

-Father to come to Wahkon,
+to come to Wahkon,

 Minnesota in order to: